Allison Davis Tuck '16

 Mills interest in the election law field began during her work on registration drives in her undergraduate years, and continued when she worked in a 2006 nationwide GOTV (get out the vote) campaign.
 Mills notes that this campaign work led her to pursue law school and, specifically, to the field of election law.
 She believes that “on the ground experience” is one of the most important things a student interested in election law can have—whether its registration drives, campaigns or other political activities.
 This experience not only helps in the job search, but gives students an understanding of the application of laws and regulations.
 Mills suggests that students interested in election law get involved in the William & Mary Election Law Society, emphasizing that it helped her get to know people who helped guide her career.
 She emphasized that students should take as many election law classes as they can.
 She also suggests that writing classes are very important because of the amount of writing in her job.
 Mills believes that William & Mary students have “a leg up” in election law, because of the available classes, discussions, and guest speakers—opportunities that provide William & Mary students broad exposure to the field and the people in it.

-Mueller currently serves as legal fellow in the Office of General Counsel for National Education Association (NEA).
-His work focuses on several election law matters, including preparing for litigation challenging state ballot issues and providing counsel for the NEA and its affiliates on campaign finance matters.
+Mueller is currently a policy analyst at hte Federal Election Commission.
+Prior to joining the FEC, Nick worked as an associate at the Richmond firm Durrette Crump where he helped litigate a redistricting suit alleging that Virginia line drawers violated the compactness requirement in the Virginia Constitution.
+He previously served as an independent consultant with OneVirginia2021, which advocates for redistricting reform in Virginia.
+As a consultant, Mueller provided research and counsel on redistricting law as it affects the efforts of the organization.
+Prior to working with OneVirginia2021, Mueller served as legal fellow in the Office of General Counsel for the National Education Association (NEA).
+His work focused on several election law matters, including preparing for litigation challenging state ballot issues and providing counsel for the NEA and its affiliates on campaign finance matters.
 He emphasized the political nature of the job, explaining that the NEA often advocates for legal positions and political causes at the same time.
-Mueller explained that one of the most exciting and challenging aspects of his job is working with the often murky and ambiguous nature of election law.

 A political person by nature, Mueller got involved in politics before entering law school.
 A few years after college, he worked on the Obama campaign in both Nevada and Ohio and the summer after his first year of law school, he worked on Capitol Hill.
 For those interested in pursuing careers that involve election law, Mueller strongly recommends getting involved in campaigns because they are both a great way to make contacts and gain valuable experience.